m13253/FaithType/Readme.md

 3. The ultimate solution is to buy a Hi-DPI display.

-## Text in some applications render even worse
+## Text in some applications renders even worse

 Depending on the GUI framework the application is developed on, there may be technical limitations with FaithType.